Nabokov on Inspiration and the Six Short Stories Everyone Should Read

 “Show up, show up, show up,” Isabel Allende advised, “and after a while the muse shows up, too.”
 “Inspiration is for amateurs,” Chuck Close famously proclaimed, “the rest of us just show up and get to work.”
 “When you work regularly,” Gretchen Rubin asserted, “inspiration strikes regularly.”
 But as prescriptive as we may get about the pursuit and attainment of inspiration, its very nature remains ever-elusive.

-That’s precisely what Vladimir Nabokov addresses in an essay titled “Inspiration,” a fine addition to famous writers’ collected wisdom on writing, originally published in the Saturday Review on November 20, 1972, and found in Strong Opinions (public library) — the same fantastic volume that gave us the author’s rare BBC interview on literature and life.
+That’s precisely what Vladimir Nabokov (April 22, 1899–July 2, 1977) addresses in an essay titled “Inspiration,” a fine addition to famous writers’ collected wisdom on writing, originally published in the Saturday Review on November 20, 1972, and found in Strong Opinions (public library) — the same fantastic volume that gave us the author’s rare BBC interview on literature and life.

 He begins with several dictionary definitions of the elusive grab-bag term:

-Writing three decades after Rosamund Harding’s Anatomy of Inspiration and just eight years after Arthur Koetler’s cult-classic The Creative Act, Nabokov addresses the dismissive attitude many “serious” writers take toward the notion of inspiration — an attitude that E. B. White had expressed three years prior in his famous Paris Review interview, stating that “A writer who waits for ideal conditions under which to work will die without putting a word on paper.”
+Writing three decades after Rosamund Harding’s Anatomy of Inspiration and just eight years after Arthur Koestler’s cult-classic The Act of Creation, Nabokov addresses the dismissive attitude many “serious” writers take toward the notion of inspiration — an attitude that E. B. White had expressed three years prior in his famous Paris Review interview, stating that “A writer who waits for ideal conditions under which to work will die without putting a word on paper.”
 But Nabokov challenges the assumption at the heart of such convictions: